00Nevo/00Nevo/README.md

    - Basic networking and security
    - User support and issue resolution

-2. ☕ **Java for Pixel art & 2D Games**
+2. ☕ **Java**
-   Learning Java by following a project-based book focused on interactive apps and games:
-   - Console games like a Hi-Lo guessing game
+🎨 **Pixel art & Interactive Art**
+Learning Java through Processing with a visual, art-focused approach:
+- Drawing shapes, pixel art, and color composition
-   - GUI development with `JFrame`, `JPanel`, and layout manager
+- Building interactive sketches with animation and user input
+- Creating holiday cards, abstract clocks, and generative art
+- Making maze games, paint apps, and photo collages
+- Audio-reactive visuals and custom weather dashboards
+- Connecting Processing to Arduino and sensors

+---

+🎮 2D Games & Game Systems**
+Leveling up with structured Java-based game development:
+- Programming logic: variables, loops, arrays, functions, OOP
+- Real-time movement, collisions, and frame-based animation
+- Sprite systems, tiling, scrolling, and enemy AI
-   - Drawing, animation, and collision detection with timers
+- Pixel-perfect collision detection and curve-based motion
-   - Touch-based Android apps with multitouch support
-   - Sharing apps and handling user preferences
+- Sound integration, data handling, and advanced game controls
+- Building reusable systems for game engines in Processing

  ...with the goal of using Java to create **Minecraft mods** in the future 🧱🎮

+---

 3. 📊 **R + Excel for Data Analytics**
    Using R and Excel together to explore and analyze structured data.